-Rules Proposed Bylaws Comment If considered necessary, the investigations committee may invite the complainant, respondent or any other person(s) to a meeting with the committee for an informal interview concerning the matter.
+Rules Proposed Bylaws Comment respondent related to professional conduct, practice and ethics.
+Such observations do not constitute a disciplinary violation and are intended to assist the respondent with future practice.
+4.7 37.17 If considered necessary, the investigations committee may invite the complainant, respondent or any other person(s) to a meeting with the committee for an informal interview concerning the matter.
 While the information elicited at the meeting will form part of the investigation, the meeting is not a formal hearing and evidence is not taken under oath.
 Although an interview is not a hearing, respondents are entitled to retain (at their own expense) and attend with legal representation.
 In such cases, the investigations committee will make it clear to respondents and their counsel that it expects to hear primarily from the respondent.
 If considered necessary, The investigations committee may invite the complainant, respondent or any other person(s) who may provide relevant information about a matter to a meeting with the committee for an informal interview concerning the matter.
 While the information elicited at the meeting will form part of the investigation, the such meeting is not a formal hearing and evidence is not taken under oath.
 Although an interview is not a hearing, respondents are entitled to retain (at their own expense) and attend with legal representation.
 In such cases, the investigations committee will make it clear to respondents and their counsel that it expects to hear primarily from the respondent.
 Deleted language unnecessary in bylaw; all respondents are notified of legal counsel rights during process - basic procedural fairness expectation.
 Lawyers regularly attend current IC meetings on behalf of respondents and complainants.
-4.8 On the basis of any report of the Executive Director and any written representations of the respondent, as well as any other information acquired in the course of the investigation, the investigation committee may: a) conclude that charges are not warranted (which decision is final); b) refer the matter back to the Executive Director for further investigation or clarification; or c) if it concludes that charges are warranted, Proposed bylaw 37.16, above, addresses these committee options.
+On the basis of any report of the Executive Director and any written representations of the respondent, as well as any other information acquired in the course of the investigation, the investigation committee may: a) conclude that charges are not warranted (which decision is final); Proposed bylaw 37.16, above, addresses these committee options.